-Clingy Jealous Girl / Violently Protective Girlfriend: While the relationship is one-sided for the most part, Pinky gets really jealous when Cyli butts in between her and Pac-Man.
+Clingy Jealous Girl / Violently Protective Girlfriend: While the relationship is one-sided for the most part, Pinky gets really jealous when Cyli butts in between her and Pac-Man, even going so far as to eat her while in monster form.
 Pinky also gets rather aggressive if anyone dares harm Pac-Man, even if that someone is Betrayus.

 Conflicting Loyalty: The Ghost Gang often have this when deciding whether they should follow Betrayus especially when he asks them to personally do one of his schemes, or help Pac-Man and his friends to thwart said scheme.
 They usually side with Pac-Man but will sometimes do Betrayus' scheme either because they find that it'll not hurt anyone or is impossible to do, or because they were tricked into doing it in first place due to Betrayus not divulging enough details.

 Continuity Nod: In "Heebo Skeebo", Skeebo remembers that he was given some of Pac's Power Berries from the first episode.

 Continuity Reboot: Or not.
 Namco has stated that Pac's parents are the "original" Pac-Man and Ms. Pac-Man, so it could be either or.

 Death Is Cheap: When Pac eats the ghosts, their eyes escape and can reconstitute themselves in a chamber in the Netherworld.

 Demonic Possession: The ghosts are to be able to do this but only for a few minutes unless aided like in "President Possessed!".

 Specter, on the other hand, has trained himself to the point he can stay in a body for quite a while, and his frequent use of the Body Surf tactic makes him very dangerous.